 In the present paper, we consider the metrics that describe different aspects of behaviour from data collected by sensors or by direct observations (Figure 1).
 We consider metrics describing 1- overall activity, 2- fluctuations around mean activity, 3- cyclicity of activity, and 4- synchrony between animals.
 For each of these four groups of metrics, we identify the main metrics in use, the calculation methods, the limitations or the difficulties that can be encountered to calculate them, and their biological meaning (i.e. what it implies for animal welfare or health or the functioning of social groups).
 Examples are taken essentially from cattle, for who individual activity sensors are easily available at present.
 The calculations, however, can apply to datasets from other species (including other animal-specific activities) and can be performed on data coming from sensors as well as from observation.
 This paper does not focus on the validation of the sensors or the observers (to assess inter or intra observer variation) but on the processing of the data acquired by the sensors or observers.

-A methodological review exploration is pivotal and timely given the boom of activity data obtained by sensors.
+A methodological exploration is pivotal and timely given the boom of activity data obtained by sensors.
 The review will hopefully support researchers by improving the use of activity data to answer their research questions.
 In addition, it should facilitate the consideration of animal behaviour by non-ethologists especially in Precision Livestock Farming (PLF), with a view to help phenotyping animals for selection, monitoring them for the detection of changes due to specific states such as oestrus, disease, or stress, or evaluating housing conditions and management aspects.

 Figure 1 - Visualisation of the data acquisition and processing.
 The scope of this paper focusses on the possible calculations of the data that describe the four metrics: overall activity, fluctuations around the mean activity, cyclicity of activity and synchrony.
 The calculations can be done on data that is acquired by observations and/or with sensors.